 |Easy to set up complex passwords||Controls are limited|

 |Accessible on multiple devices||If someone obtains your master password, then they have access to all of your accounts|

 2. Single Sign-on (SSO)

-In our personal life, we’re using SSO, for example Log-in with Facebook credentials.
+In our personal life, SSO we commonly use is our Facebook credentials to log into other apps.
 Some pros and cons include –

 |Centralised control||If the SSO solution goes down, users would lose access to all sites|

 |Easy access to applications||May not cover all systems in use|

 |Easy to control||If someone obtains your SSO password, then they have access to all of your accounts|

 MFA provides a secondary layer of credentials that need to be provided in order to access the application.
 We’ve probably all been using MFA without realising it when we make bank payments and need to input the SMS code we’ve received.